 Thai cucumber salad with bold flavours of red onion and crunch of peanuts.
 Super easy to put together, light refreshing fresh Asian inspired ingredients create a perfect salad or side dish to pair with any Asian meal.

-In this refreshing and flavourful Thai cucumber salad, fresh vegetables and Asian sesame dressing comes together to make refreshing salad with interesting flavours.
+In this refreshing and flavourful Thai cucumber salad, fresh vegetables and Asian sesame dressing come together to make a refreshing salad with interesting flavours.
 If you think simple salads are boring give this a try!
 It might change your opinion!

-We love Asian food, and Thai food with it’s bold flavours always a winner.
+We love Asian food, and Thai food with its bold flavours is always a winner.
 Whether it is Thai curry, noodles or this basil tofu fry the cuisine has something delicious to please every palette.

 What This Thai Cucumber Salad is